 A lot of Q&A communities have been mushrooming lately.
 Why the sudden surge in Q&A communities?

 Q&A dates back to the early internet days when forums abounded.
-Forums are based on an outdated model which suffers from lack of identity of participants and results in trolling and noise (and hence, poor navigation and discoverability of the right answer).
-For a long time, Yahoo Answers was the best thing when it came to Q&A, which got a lot of things right including the reputation platform, though it continued to suffer from the identity issue.
-Now that Facebook and FB Connect have solved the problem of identity and single sign on across the web, several Q&A sites have emerged based around real identity and have made fundamental improvements in the model.
+Forums are based on an outdated model which suffers from a lack of identity of participants and results in trolling and noise (and hence, poor navigation and discoverability of the right answer).
+For a long time, Yahoo Answers was the best thing when it came to Q&A, which got a lot of things right including the reputation platform though it continued to suffer from the identity issue.
+Now that Facebook and FB Connect have solved the problem of identity and single sign-on across the web, several Q&A sites have emerged based on real identity and have made fundamental improvements in the model.

 One side is easier to get

 Typically, in two-sided networks like this one, one side is much easier to get than the other.
 In this case, it is easier to get people to ask questions than have people answer them.
 So the question boils down to:

 How do you get people who can answer questions?